Sarthak-vyas183/GitHubdemo/README.md

 git status

 to commit a file from vs code to github <br>
-git add .     /// . (dot) is stand to commit all the file which is updated in vs code git.commit -m "some message"    <br>
+1.git add .     /// . (dot) is stand to commit all the file which is updated in vs code 2.git.commit -m "some message"    <br>
 To upload local repo content to gitHub We Use <br>
-git push origin main
+3.git push origin main

 To send a folder(repo) to the git
+1 . git init
+2.  git remote add origin  ..link..
+3. git remote -v    (to verify remote)
+4. git branch       (to check branch)
+5. git branch -M  (new name of branch)
+6. gti push origin main